We have information you must know before you buy the Sentra.

 No matter what Sentra you choose, you'll make no compromises in looks, comfort, safety or style, to have this inexpensive compact car in your driveway.

-The Nissan Sentra is a good choice for drivers who practically live out of their cars.
+The Nissan Sentra is a good choice for drivers who spend a lot of time in their cars.
 For example, the locking glovebox is deep enough to hold a laptop computer.
 There is also an available integrated removable CD holder on the headliner above the driver's sun visor.
 The front of the center console has a tray for items such as cell phones, as well as two cupholders that are adjustable for 20-ounce bottles or 32-ounce mega cups.
 Pockets with see-through netting are provided on the backs of the front seats for passengers' cell phones and iPods.

 We loved the supportive feel of the cloth seats; they embrace your back like a good hug, and are neither too firm nor too soft.
 The available leather is plush for a compact car; there's no reason to ride in a penalty box just because you're trying to save gas.
 The SE-R's sport seats are better bolstered and have a grippy fabric to keep the driver in place during enthusiastic cornering.
 They also get more flair, with special stitching and red seat belts on the Spec V.

-The four-speaker sound system in the 2.0 was okay, while the eight-speaker Rockford Fosgate audio system with in-dash 6CD in the 2.0 SL was great.
+The four-speaker sound system in the 2.0 was okay, while the eight-speaker Rockford Fosgate audio system with in-dash six-CD in the 2.0 SL was great.

 A long wheelbase with short overhangs results in agreeable legroom for the rear-seat passengers.
 The back seats are relatively flat, however, so they won't be comfortable for long trips.

 The instrument panel might be the nicest aspect of the interior.
 Again, it is very stylish, and functional, too.
-The instruments are sharp, the controls easy to operate, and the center stack features a strong-looking shift lever rising out at a 45-degree angle.
+The instruments are sharp, the controls easy to operate, and the center stack features a strong-looking shift lever rising out at an agreeable angle, where it's easy to grab and operate.
 The trim around it all is a handsome flat silver.
 SE-R models get two additional gauges at the top of the center stack, one for oil pressure and one that displays acceleration and deceleration g forces.

 The Nissan Sentra holds its own in a world of big vehicles.
 The base 2.0-liter engine puts the Sentra on par with other high-tech four-cylinder engines.
-Boasting an aluminum block and head, continuously variable valve timing, and electronic fuel injection, the 2.0-liter makes 140 horsepower (same as the Honda Civic, eight hp more than the Toyota Corolla and eight hp less than the Mazda3).
-However, the real story is its strong torque: With 147 pound-feet, it beats those other cars.
+Boasting an aluminum block and head, continuously variable valve timing, and electronic fuel injection, the 2.0-liter makes 140 horsepower.
+However, the real story is its strong torque of 147 pound-feet.
 Torque is important because it's needed for acceleration from lower speeds, such as when accelerating from an intersection or up a steep grade, and the Sentra feels quite powerful around town and in traffic.

 Our Sentra 2.0 zoomed up freeway on-ramps, and felt like it belonged in the fast lane.
 It ran in 80-mph traffic with ease and had no trouble cruising at 90.
 The engine wasn't loud and didn't feel strained at that pace, although under full-throttle acceleration it was a bit noisy from 5000 rpm up to its redline of 6500.

-The suspension on all Sentras is an independent configuration in front, with a torsion beam in the rear, a compact design with separate shocks and coil springs that allows more room for the trunk that's above it.
-In its base form, it's forgiving.
+The suspension on all Sentras is struts in front with a torsion beam in the rear: the rear is a compact design with separate shocks and coil springs that allows more room for the trunk that's above it.
+In its base form, the suspension is forgiving.
 In its most aggressive state, in the SE-R Spec V (with higher-rate springs, shocks and bushings), it's firm in a quality kind of way, yet never harsh or uncomfortable.
 It feels rugged and inspires confidence out there in the cruel world of roadway realities.
 It even felt comfortable over a series of Chicago potholes.
 We haven't driven the standard SE-R, but we suspect it is also quite comfortable.

 We had the opportunity to drive the SE-R Spec V at the fast 4.0-mile Road America circuit near Elkhart Lake, Wisconsin.
 We found it to be fun but not razor sharp.
 The engine revved predictably, without climbing too quickly for the driver to keep up with gear shifts.
-The brakes didn't fade during our high-speed lap, and the handling gave nice feedback but didn't feel as agile as a Subaru WRX STi or Mitsubishi Evo X.
+The brakes didn't fade during our high-speed lap, and the handling gave nice feedback.

 We also thrashed it around an autocross course.
 The engine provided good power out of corners, so much so that we spun the inside wheel.
-We would recommend the optional limited-slip differential for anyone wanting to do parking-lot autocrosses or other hard driving in the Spec V. The car leaned more in quick, sharp turns than an autocrosser would like, and wasn't as sharp as the likes of a Mini Cooper S, BMW 1 Series, or even a Chevrolet Cobalt SS.
-Overall, when it comes to ride and handling, we'd liken the Spec V to the Honda Civic Si: They're both comfortable road cars, with decent handling that provides a lot of feedback as they approach the edge of adhesion.
+We would recommend the optional limited-slip differential for anyone wanting to do parking-lot autocrosses or other hard driving in the Spec V. The car leaned more in quick, sharp turns than an autocrosser would like, and wasn't as sharp as the likes of a Mini Cooper S or BMW 1 Series.
+Overall, when it comes to ride and handling, the Spec V is a comfortable road car, with decent handling that provides a lot of feedback as it approaches the edge of adhesion.

 The brakes felt good on the street.
 Base models have vented 11-inch discs in front and drums in rear.
 The SE-R has 11.7-inch front discs and 11.5-inch rear discs, and the SE-R Spec V gets 12.6-inch front rotors.
 ABS is standard on all but the base model.
 We recommend ABS because the anti-lock brakes allow you to brake and steer at the same time in a panic stop.